 The primary difference between the traditional GMAT exam format and the Focus Edition is the elimination of the Analytical Writing Assessment section.

-However, although the GMAT Focus Edition won’t include the Analytical Writing Assessment, Quantitative and Verbal Reasoning sections will continue to test an MBA applicant’s aptitude and readiness for a graduate business education.
+However, although the GMAT Focus Edition doesn’t include the Analytical Writing Assessment, the Quantitative and Verbal Reasoning sections continue to test an MBA applicant’s aptitude and readiness for a graduate business education.

 These changes to the exam mirror the evolving requirements of business schools and employers, who seek candidates with advanced critical thinking and data literacy abilities.

-In addition, the GMAT Focus edition will introduce an innovative Data Insights section.
+In addition, the GMAT Focus edition includes an innovative Data Insights section.
 This component is designed to assess candidates’ competence in data analysis and interpretation.

 This change is a sensible one, considering how relevant this skill is in today’s rapidly evolving business landscape.
 It combines Integrated Reasoning and Data Sufficiency question formats to gauge an applicant’s digital and data literacy.